mjvesa/unide-src/readme.md

 =========
 Univesal Designer for UI templates.

-The design of this tool follows the suckless philosophy.
-The user is assumed to be capable of modifying the source to configure the tool.

 To run the project, clone the repository, `npm install` the damned thing and finally recite this ancient spell: `polymer serve --npm`